AkashM398/skf-labs/kbid-3-cross-site-scripting.md

 ![](.gitbook/assets/screen-shot-2019-01-29-at-13.02.25.png)

 As you can see the application did not encode or blacklisted any of the dangerous HTML characters.
-Now lets try the XSS payload to see if this also is reflected back withouth any escaping or blacklist filtering.
+Now lets try the XSS payload to see if this also is reflected back without any escaping or blacklist filtering.

 ```text
 foobar"><script>alert(123)</script>